olistrik/goskew/README.md

 # Automatic skewing with Slic3r and PrusaSlicer

+> [!NOTE]
-NOTE: In PrusaSlicer you will need to be in Expert mode.
+> In PrusaSlicer you will need to be in Expert mode.

+> [!WARNING]
+> Recient versions of PrusaSlicer have begun optimizing arcs and circles with G2/3 commands.
+GoSkew doesn't support these.
+> You can disable this option under `Print Settings -> Advanced -> (Slicing) Arc fitting`.

+> [!WARNING]
+> Recient versions of PrusaSlicer have started exporting binary g-code if the target printer supports it.
+GoSkew doesn't support this.
+> You can disable this for a specific printer in `Printer Settings -> General -> (Firmware) Support binary G-code`
+> You can disable it for all printers globally in `Configuration -> Preferences -> Other -> Use binary G-code when the printer supports it`.

 First download or build Go Skew, then add the path to the binary and the arguments to Print Settings -> Output Options -> Post-processing scripts: